iqtree/iqtree.github.io/doc/Command-Reference.md

 -----------------------------
 <div class="hline"></div>

-For pathogen data such as SARS-CoV-2 virus alignments, version 2.3.4.cmaple (and all versions from 3.0.0 onward) integrate CMAPLE ([Nhan Ly-Trong et al., 2024]), an efficient implementation of the MAPLE algorithm ([De Maio et al., 2023]) that performs tree search very quickly by exploiting the low divergent property of the sequences (i.e., sequences in the alignment are very similar to each other).
+For pathogen data such as SARS-CoV-2 virus alignments, version 2.3.4.cmaple (and all versions from 3.0.0 onward) integrate CMAPLE ([Ly-Trong et al., 2024]), an efficient implementation of the MAPLE algorithm ([De Maio et al., 2023]) that performs tree search very quickly by exploiting the low divergent property of the sequences (i.e., sequences in the alignment are very similar to each other).

 | Option | Usage and meaning |
 |----------|------------------------------------------------------------------------------|